-• Post-16
+Post-16

-It is expected that all Post-16 examinations will be taken in Year 13.
+Following the final running of 'legacy' AS examinations in the academic year 2016-17, it is expected that all Post-16 examinations will be taken in Year 13.
 An exception will be made for boys who wish to take the BTEC Extended Certificate at the end of Year 12.